ratt-ru/CubiCal/docs/installation.rst

 	apt-get update
 	apt-get install -y python-casacore

-It highly recommended to install CubiCal in a virtual enviroment.
+It is highly recommended to install CubiCal in a virtual enviroment.
 To install virtualenv using pip, run:

 .. code:: bash